Arjun-Jaishankar/math-game-python/README.md

   - Feature requests
   - UI/UX enhancements
   - Testing and validation
-- Each GitHub commit message references a JIRA Issue Key (CSP300-5: Fixed scoring bug) for automatic linking.
+- Each GitHub commit message references a JIRA Issue Key for automatic linking.
 - Sprints managed using Scrum boards in JIRA.
 - Plugins (Zephyr) used for test management and reporting.